Notion Honest Review 2026: Is It Still Worth Using After All the Hype?

 Everything in Notion is a "block" — text, images, databases, embeds, code snippets, you name it.
 This sounds trivial but it's the foundation of everything.
 You can drag, reorder, and nest blocks however you want, which gives you a level of layout flexibility that Google Docs simply doesn't have.

 The downside?
 It's slower to learn than a traditional editor.
 I've personally watched non-technical teammates stare blankly at a fresh Notion page because it just doesn't behave like Word.
-If your team lives in Microsoft Office, expect some onboarding time.
+If your team lives in Microsoft Office, budget some onboarding time.

 2. Databases and Views — Still the Star of the Show

-This is Notion's most genuinely differentiated feature, and I'd argue it's still best-in-class for non-developers.
+Look, this is Notion's most genuinely differentiated feature, and I'd argue it's still best-in-class for non-developers.
 A Notion database is a collection of pages where every page can have structured properties — dates, people, select tags, rollups, formulas.
 You can then view that same database as a table, kanban board, calendar, gallery, timeline, or list.

 The practical upshot: one content database can serve as your editorial calendar (calendar view), your CMS tracker (table view), and your team status board (kanban) — all simultaneously.
 That's actually useful, not just marketing copy.